 The fair grounds were built on a 96.2-acre site on the southeastern edge of downtown San Antonio.
-Though a majority of the existing structures on the site were demolished, the San Antonio Preservation Society saved 24 structures, which were incorporated directly into the fair site.
+Though a majority of the existing structures on the site were demolished, the San Antonio Conservation Society saved 24 buildings, which were incorporated into the fair site.

 As part of the overall HemisFair project the city extended its River Walk (Paseo del Rio) one-quarter of a mile into the site.
 The extension linked the River Walk with the World’s Fair grounds and cemented San Antonio, and the River Walk, as a tourist destination.
 As San Antonio’s city center, Hemisfair continues to transform and unify its surrounding areas in an effort to create a friendlier park space for the community, and tourists alike.